-Our (school/academy/college/alternative/provision) is led by senior members of staff and governors/ trust members whose aims are to provide a safe environment and vigilant culture where children and young people can learn and be safeguarded.
+Our Academy is led by senior members of staff and governors whose aims are to provide a safe environment and vigilant culture where children and young people can learn and be safeguarded.
 If there are safeguarding concerns, we will respond with appropriate action in a timely manner for those children who may need help or who may be suffering, or likely to suffer, significant harm.